stacksjs/stacks/README.md

 # you likely won’t need to run these commands as they are auto-triggered, but they are available
-buddy generate  # prompts you to select which generator to run buddy generate:entries # generates entry files for components, functions, & views buddy generate:vue-compat # generates Vue 2 compatibility layer buddy generate:web-types # generates Web Component types
+buddy generate  # prompts you to select which generator to run buddy generate:types # generates types for your components, functions, & views buddy generate:entries # generates entry files for components, functions, & views buddy generate:vue-compat # generates Vue 2 compatibility layer buddy generate:web-types # generates Web Component types